Tin Hau Temple, Joss House Bay: Location

 The sea-facing temple is located at Fat Tong Mun (佛堂門), on the shore of Joss House Bay, near the south end of Clear Water Bay Peninsula.
 Joss House Bay derives its name from the temple, or joss house.
 The Chinese name of Joss House Bay, Tai Miu Wan (大廟灣), literally means "the bay of the large temple".

 History

 The temple is said to have been built in 1266 by Lam Tao-yi (林道義).
 There is a rock nearby, that was carved in 1274.
 It bears the oldest dated inscription known in Hong Kong.

 Tin Hau Festival and events

 Once a year, on Tin Hau's birthday, the 23rd of the third moon on the Chinese calendar, upwards of 40,000 to 50,000 people attend celebrations at the temple.
 Thousands of people hike their way, via the High Junk Peak Hiking Trail, to the Temple to pay their respects.
 Thousands of others sail into Joss House Bay in hundreds of vessels.

 The police have the launching ceremony of their new cruisers held at the temple.

 Conservation

 The temple was managed by the Lam clan until 1939.
 Since them, it has been managed by the Chinese Temples Committee.
-It is a Grade I historic building.
+Formerly a Grade I historic building, the temple was declared a monument on October 20, 2023.